OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/troubleshooting-running-nodes.md

         You see <code>failed to get blobs: expected at least 6 blobs for slot {slot_number} but only got 0</code>
       </td>
       <td>
-        This often happens when you connect to a beacon chain endpoint while the blob you are querying is expired, you need to connect to a beacon endpoint which supports historical blob data. (list [here](/run-arbitrum-node/l1-ethereum-beacon-chain-rpc-providers#list-of-ethereum-beacon-chain-rpc-providers))
+        This often happens when you connect to a beacon chain endpoint while the blob you are querying is expired.
+To resolve this error, connect to a beacon endpoint which supports historical blob data (see [List of Ethereum beacon chain RPC providers](/run-arbitrum-node/l1-ethereum-beacon-chain-rpc-providers#list-of-ethereum-beacon-chain-rpc-providers)).
       </td>
     </tr>
   </tbody>